jrosa770/carp_haproxy/README.md

 3. Configuration Management and Synchronization between primary and secondary load balancers

 Sure I can have a vendor like F5 or A10 provide the functionality out of the box.
 But where is the challenge on that?
 Why not create it possible?
 What is my budget does not allow for the expense on a vendor based appliance?
-Open Source is there fo r a reason...
+Open Source is there for a reason...
 Why not use it?

 > Solution